 Ballerina is GraphQL - GraphQL is Ballerina

 Ballerina, a strongly-typed language, is perfectly suited for GraphQL's declarative data fetching.
 With compile-time error handling, Ballerina ensures reliability and efficiency, making it an excellent choice for building robust and user-friendly GraphQL APIs.
-Ballerina is the perfect choice for developers who want to build reliable, efficient, and easy-to-use GraphQL APIs.
-The similarities between the Ballerina and GraphQL syntax are astonishing.
+The similarity between Ballerina and GraphQL syntax enhances the development experience.
+Ballerina is an ideal choice for developers looking to build reliable, efficient, and intuitive GraphQL APIs.

 Object types: Using Ballerina record types is very much similar to GraphQL object definitions.